dplatform/terms2js/README.md

 *  **<vocabulary>.stringify()**: *JSON stringify the vocabulary.*
 *  **<vocabulary>.getEquivalent(termId)**: *Return an array of fully qualified term URI of equivalent terms in other classification schemas.*
 *  **<vocabulary>.getMappings(termId, [uri])**: *Return an array of fully qualified term URI with which termId can be matched in other vocabularies.
 Results may be filtered by external uri if specified.*
-*  **<vocabulary>.getMappingsMatching (string, [uri])**: *Return an array of fully qualified term URI with which the termId having label string can be matched in other vocabularies.
+*  **<vocabulary>.getMappingsMatching (string, [uri])**: *Return an array of fully qualified term URI mappings in other vocabularies which the termId label matches string.
+String can be a literal string or a regular expression object.
 Results may be filtered by external uri if specified.*

 See the test folder for more usage examples: